Your Personal Stag Do Expert

 When you submit an enquiry, we create your own personal stag do area.
 You can view and edit your event, invite guests, see who paid what and when, get maps, directions and a whole host of other things to make your life simple!

-Dublin In a Nutshell
+Your Dublin Stag Do In a Nutshell

 - Dublin Bay hauls in deliciously fresh seafood, including prawns, mussels and banging fish and chips.